ebenmichael/augsynth/README.md

 ## Overview
 This package implements the Augmented Synthetic Control Method (ASCM).

+For a more detailed description of the main functionality, [check out the vignette](https://github.com/ebenmichael/augsynth/blob/master/vignettes/augsynth-vignette.md).
 ## Installation
 To install this package, first ensure that `devtools` is installed with